 And this brings us to the last ingredient: almonds.
 Do we need to replace these in a vegan marzipan recipe?
 NO!
 Almonds are a plant.
 Just in case you didn't know that.

-How is it protein-rich?
-By increasing the almond flour.
+Well either version still has sugar, but it is protein-rich with all that almond flour.
 Almond flour is widely considered to be one of the healthier flours.
 It is not a wheat flour, of course; it is made from finely ground, peeled almonds.
 So it is gluten-free.

 And it is the darling of brain support, high in riboflavin and L-carnitine, two important nutrients that boost brain activity and may reduce the risk of Alzheimer’s disease.